 Genuine opal jewelry warning: There are a few types of fake opals

-but as far as i know there is only one fake that can be termed ‘synthetic’ opal and that is the one created by Pierre Gilson back in the 70’s.
+As far as i know, there is only one fake that can be termed ‘synthetic’ opal and that is the one created by Pierre Gilson back in the 70’s.
 This opal closely resembles the real thing, being based on silicon. click here for a longer conversation about this

 are based on both glass and plastic.
 Slocum stone is made from glass.
 Opalite from plastic.
 Both types are often called ‘opal Essence’ My investigations indicate that there is a huge amount of fake opal being sold on auction and other online jewelry sites that look for the world like the real thing at bargain prices.
 This article is not to undermine the synthetic stone industry because it has its place in the world of jewelry along with synthetic sapphires, rubies and other gemstones.